Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-14/day-3/lecture-materials/intro-to-react-router.md

 ## Defining Routes with URL Parameters

-Surely you remember routes we defined in Express and Django that included URL parameters similar to these...
+Surely you remember routes we defined in Express that included URL parameters similar to these...

 In Express: